 Provision of technical oversight of the United Nations Interim Forces in Lebanon (UNIFIL) demining assets in order to facilitate UNIFIL’s efforts to mark the Line of Withdrawal between Lebanon and Israel, also called the Blue Line, thereby contribute to regional security and stability in the region.

 Support for the Lebanese Mine Action Centre (LMAC) in the coordination of UNIFIL demining assets to contribute towards the humanitarian clearance of mines, cluster munitions and explosive remnants of war (ERW) impacting local communities in the UNIFIL area of responsibility.

-Ensure that deminers are operating safely and in accordance with their in-country SOPs and National Mine Action Standards (NMAS); along with Quality Assurance (QA) monitoring of demining activities through validation and training support of UNIFIL demining units from Cambodia and China.
+Ensure that deminers are operating safely and in accordance with their in-country Standard of Procedure SOPs and National Mine Action Standards (NMAS); along with Quality Assurance (QA) / Quality Assurance (QC) monitoring of demining activities through validation and training support of UNIFIL demining units from Cambodia and China.

 Provision of landmine/ERW and IED safety and awareness trainings for UNIFIL, Observer Group Lebanon (OGL), and other UN agency personnel, along with Explosive Ordnance Risk Education (EORE) events, and school engagement activities, ensuring safety and security to the local communities along with the mission personnel.

 Landmines and other ERW continue to endanger the lives of local populations and UNIFIL personnel in the UNIFIL’s Area of Operations (AO).
-In March, a mine-related incident occurred within the Mission AO, resulting in the injury of a shepherd as well as a deminer from the international NGO Mine Advisory Group (MAG).
+In March, two mine-related incidents occurred within the Mission AO, resulting in the injury of a shepherd as well as a deminer from the international NGO Mine Advisory Group (MAG).
 In July another accident occurred with a Cambodian deminer – first UNIFIL mine clearance incident since 2009.